camosss/IAMPopup/README.md

 ## Introduction

-IAMPopup is a simple class for expressing custom popup in various forms.
+`IAMPopup` is a simple class for expressing custom popup in various forms.
 This includes where to display the popup and space to decorate the View.

+Please feel free to contribute to this project, open issues, make suggestions and submit pull-requests.
+If you use this project in your app, let me know.
+I'd love to see what you do with it.

 ## Requirements